 While the majority of the businesses are comfortable with WFH (work from home), some are willing to return to the office partially.
-Employees are looking for flexibility in their work, remote working allows them to maintain the sweet balance between work and life.
+Employees are looking for flexibility in their work, remote working allows them to maintain a sweet balance between work and life.

 Although there are some challenges to 100% remote working, such as limitations to collaboration, training opportunities, and brainstorming sessions.
-To overcome this, companies are designing hybrid models of working to bring employees into an office workspace while still maintaining the flexibility of work from home.
+To overcome this, companies are designing hybrid models of working to bring employees into an office workspace while still maintaining the flexibility of working from home.

 2. New Lease Structure